 C.Familiarity with the Twelve Concepts of OA Service.

-D.Three (3) months of current abstinence with the exception of World Service Delegate (see F below).
+D.Three (3) months of current abstinence, with the exception of World Service Delegate and Region Representative.

-E.Regular attendee of an active group for a period of one (1) year and to be or to have been an IR.
+E.Regular attendance at an active group for a period of one (1) year and to be or to have been an Intergroup Representative.

 1.Meet all qualifications as defined in Article IV, Section 3.

-C.After an interval of one (I) year, a member may again be eligible for election to their prior office.
+C.After an interval of one (1) year, a member may again be eligible for election to his/her prior office.

-D.Upon election to the board, members shall cease to be a representative of their group and that group shall
+D.Upon election to the Board, members shall cease to be representatives of their groups, and their groups should elect a new IR.

 1.shall preside at all regular and special meetings of this Intergroup and Intergroup Board.